mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 -----------

 A workflow algorithm to perform a data reduction for indirect **ILL** instruments.
 Currently only **IN16B** is supported.
-This algorithm perform QENS (Quasi-Elastic Neutron Scattering) type of reduction.
+This algorithm performs QENS (Quasi-Elastic Neutron Scattering) type of reduction.

 SumRuns
 ~~~~~~~~~~~~~~~~

 All runs will be summed before the reduction.
 The run number of the first run will be used for naming the single output workspace.
-The AlgorithmHistory contains full information about all input file names.

 Unmirror Options
 ~~~~~~~~~~~~~~~~